MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-overview.md

 Libraries provide reusable code that you might want to include in your programs or projects.
 To make third party or locally built code available to your applications, you can install a library in-line into your notebook session or your workspace admin can create an environment, install the library in it, and attach the environment as the workspace default in the workspace setting.

-To learn more about how to manage Python libraries, see [Summary of library management best practices](../../data-engineering/library-management.md#summary-of-library-management-best-practices).
+To learn more about library management in Microsoft Fabric, see [manage Apache Spark libraries](../../data-engineering/library-management.md).

 ## Notebook utilities